last edited/extended: 22 October 2024

 In the previous months my main focus had been on getting stronger and healthier.
 My body was still reeling from years of overwork, and I was afraid that it might not be able to deal with the operation.

 But I also did a lot for my mind and soul.
 I already spoke of rituals.
 I invented a farewell dance which I did several times but most significantly during a day trip to Usedom.
-I found an empty spot at the beach, and danced my farewell.
-And not just that, it was to cold for another sandcastle but I began to draw in the sand.
+I found an empty spot on the beach, and danced my farewell.
+And not just that, it was too cold for another sandcastle, but I began to draw in the sand.

 By the evening, I dissolved the breasts image you see above and added a new one, where nothing but the scars would remain.

-At the time, I didn’t know that my breasts were too big and too close together for two scars and so I have one big scar.
+At the time, I didn’t know that my breasts were too big and too close together for two scars.

 One of the last photos I took of myself with the breasts still in place.